NL33/electron-git/znext.md

 --when release, be sure to have way to update the app and provide notices in the app.
 There's probably some tutorials out there about charging for electron apps

+--change font color and style to look better.
+See github diffs (for readmes) as an example

 # contact notes